The Real Reason Cillian Murphy Lost Batman To Christian Bale

 Cillian Murphy nearly played Batman in Christopher Nolan's "The Dark Knight" trilogy, screen testing for the role before it went to Christian Bale.
 While Murphy didn't land the superhero role, Nolan cast him as Jonathan Crane/the Scarecrow instead, with the actor appearing as one of the main villains in "Batman Begins," and in cameo roles in "The Dark Knight" and "The Dark Knight Rises."

-Murphy and Nolan's working relationship continues nearly two decades after his audition for Batman, with the actor playing the lead role in "Oppenheimer," where the duo won critics over.
-While Murphy earned an Oscar nomination for playing J. Robert Oppenheimer and appears to be a favorite at the upcoming Academy Awards, Nolan recently explained why he didn't see him as "Batman" and why he lost the role to Christian Bale years ago.
+Murphy and Nolan's working relationship has continued more than two decades after his audition for Batman, with the actor playing the lead role in "Oppenheimer," where the duo won critics over.
+While Murphy earned a best actor Oscar win for playing J. Robert Oppenheimer, Nolan recently explained why he didn't see him as "Batman" and why he lost the role to Christian Bale years ago.

 Nolan may not make the same decision today